Contact Information

 Courses Taught

 Prospective students interested in American Indian, Native American & Indigenous History @ UIUC should also reach our cohort of Professors David R.M.
-Beck, Bob Morrissey, Yuri Ramírez & Jacki Rand.
+Beck, Bob Morrissey, Yuri Ramírez & Jacki Rand

 Highlighted Publications

-Sacred Landscapes & Indigenous Traditional Ecological Knowledge
+Sacred Landscapes & Indigenous Knowledge

-“Land as Text: Reading the Land,” in the “Forum on Narrative and Environmental Justice” with essays by Connie Chiang, Tiya Miles, and Lauret Savoy, edited by Mart Stewart, Environmental History, (expected January 2023).
+Land as Text: Reading the Land,” in the “Forum on Narrative and Environmental Justice” with essays by Connie Chiang, Tiya Miles, and Lauret Savoy, edited by Mart Stewart, Environmental History, Volume 28, Number 1, January 2023.

 "Native Americans' Decades-long Struggle for Control Over Sacred Lands is Making Progress," The Conversation, September 30, 2022.